-Reasoning, logic, and critical thinking skills are the building blocks of intellectual inquiry.
+Reasoning, logic, and critical-thinking skills are the building blocks of intellectual inquiry.
 This course focuses on developing these skills through problem solving, puzzles, and exposure to a wide range of topics in mathematics.
 Students learn to distinguish between inductive and deductive reasoning and examine the roles played by each in mathematics.

 What is the next term of the sequence 1, 5, 12, 22, 35?
 How do these numbers relate to triangular and square numbers?
 The students’ introduction to inductive reasoning begins with a search for patterns in data and creating recursive and explicit formulas to describe those patterns.
-Students master material by considering puzzles, algebraic and geometric concepts, patterns, and real-world questions that can be answered using induction.
+Students master material by considering puzzles, algebraic and geometric concepts, patterns, and real-world questions that can be answered using inductive reasoning.

 Sample texts: Materials compiled by the instructor; a supplemental text such as The Number Devil, Enzensberger.

 In the field of robotics, computer science and engineering come together to create machines that can perform a variety of tasks from manufacturing microchips to exploring Mars.

 In this course, students develop familiarity with computer science concepts.
 For example, they explore topics such as algorithms, sequential control flow, and Boolean operators.
 Students also survey basic principles of physics and mechanical engineering, such as simple machines and locomotion, and basic principles of electrical engineering, such as circuits and sensor feedback.
 Using LEGO® robotics equipment, they work together to construct, program, and test their robots in a modern programming environment.